 Thanks in advance :)

-The results?
 I had 37 people volunteer to read the book (though I stopped taking on volunteers at 20).
 I sent out the book to the first 20 of them and ended up with 13 testimonials I could use before the one-week deadline was up.

 When it comes to timing, I recommend sending the draft to beta readers after you’ve had an initial structural edit, as sometimes this can lead to significant changes in your book, making it hard for them to give good feedback on earlier drafts.